 If you currently are licensed and in good standing in another jurisdiction, you may be eligible for full professional licensure in Nevada, but this is dependent on a review of your credentials.

-You will be asked to include, on the application, a list of all licenses you have held during the prior ten years.
+You will be asked to include, on the application, a list of all clinical professional counseling licenses you have held.

 You will send a copy of your license and a license verification form, as well as documentation of supervised experience.
 The board may choose to grant full or partial credit for your supervised experience, or to deny it.
 The Nevada board notes that credit is not given for clinical experience that was obtained while a candidate was working toward licensure in fields other than clinical professional counseling.